RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 samplers are also sent immediately.
 However, write-data is not immediately sent to the texture cache.

-The shader developer’s responsibility to avoid data hazards associated with VMEM instructions include waiting for VMEM read instruction completion before reading data fetched from the TC (VMCNT).
+The shader developer's responsibility to avoid data hazards associated with VMEM instructions include waiting for VMEM read instruction completion before reading data fetched from the TC (VMCNT).

 This is explained in the section:

 :ref:`Vector Memory Operations`